disha-surana/Animal-Sound/README.md

 # Animal-Sound

-### A TCP client server application to implement a service that returns the sounds made by animals.
+### A TCP Client-Server application using Socket Programming to implement a service that maintains a Register-Login module, an Animal-Sound database and provides insert and query operations having concurrent client support.

 ## The server, which will be called SoundServer, will operate as follows:
   Return the sound made by animals named by a client after the client connects to the server using the SOUND instruction,